How can a person or organization become a part of Remake Learning?

 - Being contacted by other network members.

-- Following network values.
+Being part of the network also means following network values and norms.
 This means interacting with other members in ways that are:

 - Creative and Innovative: We support inventive solutions and imaginative approaches to learning.